What are allergy shots and allergy drops?

 An alternative to allergy shots are allergy drops, which are also known as sublingual immunotherapy (SLIT).
 Sublingual means “under the tongue”, and involves placing allergy drops (in liquid or tablet form) under the tongue.

-Allergy shots vs allergy drops: Which should I choose?
+Allergy shots vs allergy drops: Which should you choose?

 While they achieve the same outcome of building immunity to allergens, allergy shots and allergy drops have different benefits and drawbacks.
 Understanding how both forms of treatment work can help you decide which may be more suitable for your condition.